biya-coin/biyaliquid-docs/.gitbook/faq.md

-# Biyachain FAQ
+# Biya Chain FAQ

 ## Fundamentals

-Q: What account address types are supported in Biyachain?
+Q: What account address types are supported in Biya Chain?

 A: There are 2 address types supported:
 - Bech32 (`biya...`), which is primarily used when interacting via Cosmos wallets/ tools